Shivabajelan/Flight_Insights-_Delays_and_Cancelations/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-Special thanks to the open data sources and contributors who made this project possible.
+This project was guided by the excellent tutorials provided by Maven Analytics.
+Special thanks to their team for creating comprehensive and easy-to-follow resources that helped me develop this analysis.